 SERVING SUGGESTIONS FOR AVOCADO GUACAMOLE

-This guacamole is perfect to serve as a fresh dip with crisp tortilla chips or even crisp raw vegetables.
+This easy guacamole recipe is perfect to serve as a fresh dip with crisp tortilla chips or even crisp raw vegetables.
 It is also excellent layered in burritos, spooned on top of tacos, spread into wraps, spooned over Huevo’s Rancheros, dolloped onto Tortilla Soup or chillies, or along side of any other Tex-Mex dish.
-It is exceptionally good in breakfast burritos!
-It is perfect as a first course/appetiser, a party nibble or as a snack to share with the family while you are watching the big game on the telly.
+It works exceptionally good in breakfast burritos and as a first course/appetiser, a party nibble or as a snack to share with the family while you are watching the big game on the telly.

 I think your family and friends are really going to love this version of Guacamole.
 You can amp up the spice if you like extra heat by adding some cayenne or minced jalapeno pepper.
 Personally, we think it is perfect just the way it is!
 Quick, easy, and delicious!
 You cannot ask for more than that!